Muzietto/geiesmonads/README.md

 See file geiesmonads_1.0.js.

 Next steps are:
-- further exploration of the capabilities of the state monad
+- further exploration of the capabilities of the state monad (V1.9)
 - exploration of the connections between state monad and I/O monad

-I know this Javascript code is just a bunch of global stuff, but it's not meant to be used as-is in a production environment.

 DEBITS AND CREDITS
 ------------------